 From Year 2 upwards:

-Pupils can also benefit from repeated readings with teacher feedback - the sentence (or short section of text) is read by the pupil, the teacher provides feedback, the pupil immediately re-reads.
+Pupils can also benefit from repeated readings with teacher feedback - the sentence or short section of text for older pupils is read by the pupil, the teacher provides feedback at the end of the piece of text, the pupil immediately re-reads.
 The pupil reads the next sentence/ section and repeats the process.
-It is probably preferable to read the whole piece as one fluid text at the end of the session.
+It is useful to read the whole piece as one fluid text at the end of the session.

 (You can download a PDF version of this by completing the form at the end of the blog).

 Text choice for the interventions above: Where possible, texts selected for interventions should be interesting and motivating to read.
 It would be useful if the texts linked together, e.g. texts in the same topic or stories that are sequenced.
 This will help to make interventions into authentic reading opportunities.
 If texts selected relate to the curriculum, the intervention might kill two birds with one stone.
 Interventions would therefore ideally include texts that are both fiction and non-fiction.
 The level of challenge should move on with the child's development, so as to always offer opportunities for progression.
 If starting with texts below the child's year group, increase the challenge of the text as the intervention proceeds.